Tudat/tudat/tutorials/applicationWalkthroughs/earthOrbiterStateEstimation.rst

 Defining Observation Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In Tudat, an observation model is referred to a number of link ends.
 For a one-way range model, for instance, a receiver and transmitter are required, both of which are termed a 'link end'.
 An :literal:`enum` termed :literal:`LinkEndType` is available that lists all the possible kinds of link ends.
 A full list of observation models, as well as the link ends that they require, is given on THIS PAGE.
 A set of link ends used for a given observable are stored in a :literal:`LinkEnds` type, which is a :literal:`typedef` for :literal:`std::map< LinkEndType, std::pair< std::string, std::string > >`.
 As you can see, the map value is a pair of strings.
 The first entry of the string is the body on which the link end is placed, the second entry the reference point on this body (typically the ground station).
-In the case where teh second entry is empty (as is often the case for spacecraft), the body's center of mass is used.
+In the case where the second entry is empty (as is often the case for spacecraft), the body's center of mass is used.

 Here, we want to create a set of link ends that use each of the ground stations as a receiver, and the spacecraft as a transmitter, as well as vice versa.
 We do this by: